zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can even set up dependencies, as in, if one field is filled in, another one opens up or becomes mandatory.

-   `Learn more about Core Worklows in the admin documentation`_.
+   `Learn more about Core Workflows in the admin documentation`_.

-.. _Learn more about Core Worklows in the admin documentation: https://admin-docs.zammad.org/en/latest/system/core-workflows.html
+.. _Learn more about Core Workflows in the admin documentation: https://admin-docs.zammad.org/en/latest/system/core-workflows.html

 CTI